QilinGu/udacity_ml/projects/capstone/README.md

 ### Metrics
+We will evaluate our algorithm by comparing its top score performance in 1000 games against an agent that picks actions randomly.
+That's all that matters in the end -- bragging rights for the most number of iterations before a crash.
+We need to do (much) better than random chance.
-We will evaluate our algorithm by tracking "Q max" in the learner.

-Qmax is essentially
-a measure of agent confidence.
+We will track learning progress with "Q Max" from the Deep Q Learning paper.
+Qmax is essentially a measure of agent confidence.
 As the agent learns, its better able to predict what action to take, leading to higher rewards.
 The "Q" value tells the agent how much it believes a given state is worth in terms of longterm reward.
 The longer the agent stays alive, the greater the reward, the higher QMax.
 Technically, Qmax is the maximum value seen by the neural network that's learning to estimate the Q function, across all training examples, across time.

-We'll use the TensorBoard visualizer available with Tensorflow to see this QMax change over time.
+We'll use the TensorBoard visualizer available with Tensorflow to see our top score and QMax change over time.
 Our learning agent sits and observes for several thousand iterations before learning.
 Like Mom taught us, it pays to listen and observe before making judgment!